DouweBos/DJB-Toolkit/README.md

 This installs `DJB-Toolkit` through pip into site-packages but keept it up to date with this repo via symlink (kind of).
 Now you can safely and easily work on `DJB-Toolkit`.

+### TODO

+- [ ] Write tests to prevent session from crashing after training etc (this fucks up my results in the excel sheet)

 ### Example TFModel subclass implementation

 ```python